One Simple Trick to Cleaning Up Tailwind CSS Code

 Select all first level children within this element

-Here's how that would look in CSS.
+Here's how it would look in CSS.

 ul > li {